 The Sennheiser MD 441U Polar Response Graph

-A quick glance at the Sennheiser MD 441U polar response graph tells us that this dynamic microphone has a highly directional and consistent polar pattern.
+A quick glance at the Sennheiser MD 441U polar response graph shows that this dynamic microphone has a highly directional and consistent polar pattern.

 The MD 441U's null points happen around 120° (and 240°) across most of its frequency spectrum.
 This is pretty much halfway between hypercardioid (null points at 110° and 250°) and supercardioid (null points at 127° and 233°).
 There's no question this mic is a highly directional cardioid-type pattern.
 Sennheiser calls it a supercardioid!

-Interestingly, the MD 441U seems to exhibit a wider, more supercardioid at higher frequencies, which includes a wider front image and increased sensitivity in the rear lobe.
+Interestingly, the MD 441U seems to exhibit a wider, more supercardioid at higher frequencies, including a wider front image and increased sensitivity in the rear lobe.

 Electro-Voice is featured in the following My New Microphone articles: